 Students who desire to undertake research project courses are required to seek a prospective research supervisor from among the School's faculty members; the supervision is mutually agreed upon by the student and supervisor.

 Q. I'm planning a career as a librarian.
 Will this program meet my needs for librarianship training?

-The MISt program does not differ significantly from the former MLIS program in terms of depth and range of available library studies-related courses.
+The general MISt program does not differ significantly from the School's former Master of Library and Information Studies (MLIS) program in terms of depth and range of available library studies-related courses.
 Students interested in librarianships will design their program with their advisor to reflect career and/or research goals, with a focus on courses in the library studies interest area.
 Like the MLIS, the MISt is also designed to give all students a fundamental base of knowledge which may be applied across information professions.